Charting a Path Beyond Nuclear Weapons

 Authors: Paul Slovic, Emiliano Rodriguez Nuesch, María Morena Vicente.

-The scene is terrifying not only because of what is at stake, but because of how the decision is framed: a narrow menu of actions, presented under extreme pressure, where retaliation is assumed and restraint is barely visible.
+The scene is terrifying not only because of what is at stake and the lack of preplanning, but because of how thedecision is framed: a narrow menu of actions, presented under extreme pressure, where retaliation is assumed and restraint is barely visible.
 Watching it, you can’t help but wonder whether this is how we want the most consequential decision imaginable to be made.

 Eros Hoagland/NETFLIX